wurmlab/flo/README.md

 4. Duplicated CDS ids (not sure why this happens).

 So the resulting GFF should be processed further.

-## How to use flo

-As can be seen several tools need to be combined in steps to do lift over.
-`flo` abstracts it all to 3 steps as described above: blat, chain, lift.

-To use `flo` you must have Ruby 2.0 or higher (2.1 or higher recommended).

-Then,

-#### Download `flo`

-    wget -c https://github.com/yeban/flo/archive/master.tar.gz -O flo.tar.gz
-    tar xvf flo.tar.gz
-    mv flo-master flo
-    cd flo

-#### Install UCSC-Kent tookit

-    rake kent

-#### Copy assemblies and annotations into flo/data

-    mkdir data
-    cp from/somewhere/A.fa data
-    cp from/somewhere/B.fa data

-The assemblies must be in FASTA format.
-Annotations must be in GFF format.
-For annotations in other formats you will have to tweak flo a bit.

-#### Run BLAT

-    rake blat

-GNU parallel command is needed for this.

-The output will be in `run/blat` directory.

-#### Chain the alignments

-    rake chain

-The output will be in `run/chain` directory.

-#### Lift over annotations

-    rake liftover

-This will transfer annotations to new assembly and post-process the resulting GFF as described above.

-[`genometools`][3] is required for this.
-Without `genometools` both the lifted and post-processed GFF will still be available to you.
-But may not be usable.

-The output will be in `run/liftover` directory. `liftover.0.gff` is the result of `liftOver`. `liftover.1.gff` is the result of post-processing and `liftover.gff` is the final output (`liftover.1.gff` processed with genometools).

 ## How are the results like